enigma-io/boundless/README.md

 ---

-UIKit is a problem-solving component pack, meant to provide implementations for common UI needs that need normalized behavior and are difficult and/or unreasonable to write anew for every project.
+UIKit is a problem-solving [React JS](https://facebook.github.io/react/) component pack, meant to provide implementations for common UI needs that need normalized behavior and are difficult and/or unreasonable to write anew for every project.
 Each component is designed with maximum extensibility in mind, with _at least_ basic screen-reader & ARIA support.

-The library intentionally does not come with styles to remain lightweight, but see the `demo/` folder of each component for reference and inspiration when writing your own.
+During the beta releases, UIKit will not come with a compiled CSS "skin".
+Each component in the Github repository does have styles that can be copied and used in your project, though.

-> UIKit requires an [ES5-compatible browser](http://kangax.github.io/compat-table/es5/) (IE9+).
+__UIKit requires an [ES5-compatible browser](http://kangax.github.io/compat-table/es5/) (IE9+).__

+---

 1. [Installation](#installation)
     1. [via a bundling system like Browserify or Webpack](#via-a-bundling-system-like-browserify-or-webpack)